 increase the risk of botrytis (keep it away from the crown).

 Peonies, like all plants, respond to fertiliser but are not gross feeders.
 If you don’t know the specific needs of the soil from testing, use a general garden fertiliser like Nitrophoska Blue Extra (with trace elements) in the winter before sprouting commences.
 Don’t put fertilisers in the planting hole.

 Watering, even in dry climates, is seldom needed if planted at the correct time.
 Judicious water occasionally in spring will help to increase bloom size.
 An occasional deep soak is better than many small shallow ones.

 Some varieties need to be staked for a good garden display.

 Botrytis (grey mould) and Xanthomonas (bacterial blight) are the two most common diseases.
 The most important method for the home gardener controlling these and other diseases is to cut down and completely remove dead foliage in autumn.
 (Don’t cut down Tree Peonies – the stem above ground remains alive – only remove leaves.)
 Also timely removing of diseased foliage during the growing season will help greatly.
-Fungicidal sprays like Captan/Carbendazim, Rovral, Bravo, Switch and Scala and bacteria static sprays like Copper can be used but gardeners often get away with little or no spraying.
+Fungicidal sprays like Captan/Carbendazim, Rovral, Bravo, Switch and Scala and bacteriostatic sprays like Copper can be used but gardeners often get away with little or no spraying.